 DIFFERENT DAMPERS FOR DIFFERENT FIREPLACES

-The second type of damper is operated by a level, normally mounted on the right inside wall of the fireplace.
-By pulling the level toward you, the damper is open.
+The second type of damper is operated by a lever, normally mounted on the right inside wall of the fireplace.
+By pulling the lever toward you, the damper is open.
 By pushing it away from you, the damper is closed.

 On some zero clearance, factory built fireplaces, the damper is a little different than the two mentioned above.
-The damper in many ZC fireplaces is a simple metal plate that pivots open and pivots closed when a level is pushed or pulled.
-Note that most EPA certified ZC fireplace do not have a damper.
+The damper in many ZC fireplaces is a simple metal plate that pivots open and pivots closed when a lever is pushed or pulled.
+Note that most EPA certified ZC fireplaces do not have a damper.
 Gasketed, sealed doors keep cold air from infiltrating.